Designated Examiner Information

 Minimum Standards to Qualify as a Designated Examiner in Utah

 - Be a licensed physician or other licensed mental health professional as defined by UCA 58-60-103(1)(b), Mental Health Professional Practice Act

 - Be a resident of the State of Utah

 - Other licensed mental health professionals must have 5 years continual experience, post licensure, in the treatment of mental (or related) illness

 - Demonstrate a complete and thorough understanding of abnormal psychology and abnormal behavior

 - Attend the Designated Examiner Certification Training and pass a knowledge assessment examination

 Click here to access the Utah Civil Commitment Forms

 Designated Examiner Certification/RefresherTraining

-A possible mid-summer Designated Examiner certification class is organizing.
-Please contact Susan Hardinger to register for the class.
+For questions or registration support, please contact Susan Hardinger.
 She can be reached at email@example.com, or by calling (801) 538-4367.